“There is no psychiatrist in the world like a puppy licking your face.” ~ Ben WilliamsQuote

 Below are the requirements for all homes considering adoption from Beagle Rescue League, Inc.

 Our adoptions are concentrated in the NJ and Eastern PA areas.
-Exceptions can be made on a case-by-case basis depending on our ability to complete home visits in the area, the specific dog being considered (more likely in the case of a harder-to-place dog), our ability to coordinate meetings, etc. We appreciate your understanding.
+Exceptions can sometimes be made on a case-by-case basis depending on our ability to complete home visits in the area, the specific dog being considered (more likely in the case of a harder-to-place dog), our ability to coordinate meetings, etc. Applications outside of the NorthEast USA will not be considered.
+We appreciate your understanding.
 If in doubt, please inquire and/or submit an application and we will let you know prior to beginning the process.

 All applicants must provide both a personal and veterinary reference for current and/or past companion animals (within the last 5 years).
+First time dog owners without a veterinary reference cannot be considered at this time.
 This information enables us to verify that your pets have been spayed or neutered, have been kept up to date on vaccinations and provided with the necessary veterinary care throughout their lives.
+A review of your dog’s weight and body condition scoring are factors in considering a positive veterinary reference.

 All adoptive homes must be committed to working with their new family member on issues regarding training OR be willing to work with an in-home trainer if needed.
 Socialization and interaction with people and other animals alike is something all dogs are entitled to and training them to be the best dog they can be is something we hope every adopter believes in.